 For adults, the virus may not give you any symptoms.

 Having the coxsackievirus virus during pregnancy may pose a slight risk to your baby.
 But that’s only if the virus is able to pass through the placenta.
 The chance of that happening is very small.

 Having the coxsackievirus slightly increases the risk of miscarriage or stillbirth, as is the case with any infection during pregnancy.

 HFMD is more risky if the woman acquires the virus near the end of her pregnancy.
 An infection near delivery carries more risk of stillbirth, or HFMD in the newborn.

 There has also been some evidence that the virus is linked to congenital heart defects and other anomalies in babies.
 But there’s conflicting data on whether or not the virus definitely causes those problems.

 Confusing, I know.
 But the odds are having the virus doesn't necessarily mean your baby will suffer later on.
 Which is good news, indeed.

-Disorders from the coxsackievirus family like HFMD are commonly seen in young children.
+HFMD and other conditions caused by the coxsackievirus family are commonly seen in young children.
 That’s why it's more likely that you'll come into contact with the virus while caring for other kids.

 If you have other children with HFMD and are pregnant, here are a few tips to help navigate caring for both of you.